jfrojanoj/images_java/README.md

 * **Portable Bitmap Format (PBM):** The PBM format family consist of a series of very simple file formats that allows to be saved in a human readable text format

 * **Additional file formats:** RGB, RAS, TGA, XBM/XPM, DICOM and FITS for medical and astronomical images.

+## 3. Histograms and image statistics

+Histograms of images describe the frequency of the intensity values that occur in an image.

+$h(i) = card{(u, v) | I(u, v) = i}$

+The histogram encodes no information about *where* each of its individual entries originated in the image, it contains no information about the position of the pixels in the image, therefore it is not possible to reconstruct an image from its histogram

+### Interpreting histograms

+A histogram depicts problems originated during image acquisition